Ingridfiv/ingridsblog/content/wealas.md

 [^10]: List all, see blue notebook
 [^11]: Weale et al. (2002)

-But these are grand structures built on shaky foundations.
+But these are grand theories built on shaky foundations.
 There are many issues with this evidence and scholars’ use of it.

 Firstly, as mentioned, *Ine* might be a ninth-century translation of a seventh-century Latin original.
 This theory means that *wealh/wilisc/wealas* and *englisc* were not the words used in the original – they are ninth-century word choices.
 The words used in the original – and more importantly, the referents, i.e. the groups those words referred to – are unknown and unknowable.